jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 what is next?
 *************************************************************************************

+Do you have a Windows_ computer with `Windows Subsystem for Linux`_? :ref:`Click Here to install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`

-:ref:`Would you like to see me make a Test Driven Development Environment<how to make a test driven development environment>`
+If you have MacOS_ or already have :ref:`Windows Subsystem for Linux installed<how to install Windows Subsystem for Linux on Windows>` then you can :ref:`Click Here to see me make a Python Test Driven Development Environment<how to make a test driven development environment>`

 ----